Fireside Chat With Tapster

 Keep Your Staff Healthy

-Pay your staff well and give them the freedom to show their personality as an employer.
+Pay your staff well and give them the freedom to show their personality as an employee.
 And as the owner of your establishment, show your employees how much hard work you’re putting in as well and that you’ll do the grunt work too.
 If they see you staying late at night and coming in the early morning, they’ll have more desire to work hard for you.

 Digital Media is Key